-A little more about me.
 I was born in Bogota, but raised in Cartagena de Indias.
 I always enjoyed living by the Caribbean Sea.
 This eventually turned into my desire to study Biology and focus in Limnology.
-I as very interested in how environmental factors affect life in the water.
+I was very interested in how environmental factors affect life in aquatic ecosystems.
 I definately enjoyed taking samples on the field, and analyzing water samples in the lab.
 I was fortunate to do sampling in the Amazon River and the Orinoco River.
-This experience opened the doors for me to be continue my studies and pursue a Masters degree.
+These experiences opened the doors for me to continue my studies and pursue a Masters degree.

 I was awarded an assistantship to study Marine Science at the University of Southern Mississippi.
 It was an amazing experience where I had the chance to sample the Gulf of Mexico on research cruises.
 My enthusiasm for research did not stop there.
 I realized that besides field work and lab work, I enjoyed analyzing data.
 I also found that crating graphs was an excelent way of understanding the measurements, but to show them to the public.

 I decided that that was the next step in my career.
 I applied for a PhD at Manchester Metropolitan University to work in Fisheries Visualizations.
-Currently I am writing the results of my research.
-I am also creating visaalizations of my interest and freelancing on visualization.
+Currently I am creating visaalizations of topics I am interested in and freelancing on visualization.